CAR ACCIDENT INFORMATION QUESTIONS ANSWERED – MINNESOTA ATTORNEYS

-Yes if the other driver was at fault in causing the crash.
+Yes if the other driver was at fault in causing the crash you may be able to sue for pain and suffering.
 However, the No-Fault system requires that you meet a “threshold” first.
 This means you must have $4,000 in medical treatment or a 60 day disability or a permanent injury.
 Valuing pain and suffering and determining fair compensation is very complicated and is something an experienced MN auto accident lawyer can help you with.

 What Is The Statute Of Limitation For A Car Accident Case?